mnr/writing-wip/dimensions_living_book/Bingo.md

 Qualities of a good bingo caller---the sender, in this discussion---include enunciation, volume, and pacing.
 This is much like an auctioneer, but slower.
 There is such a thing as lightning bingo---but not here.

-Ideally, the caller will draw a ball from the bucket, then look at the letter and number on the ball, call out the number clearly and carefully, pause, repeat the letter and number, place the ball in the master matrix, pause, shuffle the balls, and draw the next ball.
+Ideally, the caller will draw a ball from the bucket, then look at the letter and number on the ball, call out the number clearly and carefully, pause, repeat the letter and number, place the ball in the matrix, pause, shuffle the balls, and draw the next one.

-However, some callers forgot their training and gain bad habits: Speaking softly.
+However, some callers forget their training and gain bad habits: Speaking softly.
 Sloppy pronunciation.
 Calling too fast.
 When auditioning a caller, we favor experience as pastor, square-dance caller, sports announcer, elementary school teacher, or game-show host.
 Unfortunately, the qualification of the caller is not the only chaotic force in action.

 Pacing is every bit as important as volume and enunciation.
 As we age, our brains suffer a reduction in processing speed.
-When I was twenty-years-old, I could do advanced math in my head.
+When I was twenty-years-old, I could do math in my head.
 I could also perform deep-knee bends while lifting seventy-pound weights.
 Forty years later, math takes longer and my knees support less weight.
-Pausing between bingo calls gives everyone a chance to hear the number, parse the number, check both bingo cards, slide the plastic cover on a number, wiggle the cover if it sticks, confirm the number with a neighbor, check for a bingo pattern, and re-focus to prepare for the next number.
+Pausing between bingo calls gives everyone a chance to hear the number, parse the number, check both bingo cards, slide the plastic cover, wiggle the cover if it sticks, confirm the number with a neighbor, check for a bingo pattern, and re-focus to prepare for the next call.

 To develop empathy, imagine a professor calling out polynomial equations at the pace of one per minute.
 I might solve the first.
 Possibly the second.
 By the third I would call for a pause, and by the fourth I would be irretrievably lost and complaining to my table-mates.
 Madness and shouting would ensue.
 Bingo players don't like it when callers move too fast.